jwhittell/jubilate-agno-ed/_texts/jeoffry.md

 from Fragment B

 One of the most-cited passages from Jubilate Agno, this section lavishes attention on Jeoffry, Smart's companion during his confinement.
-ADD MORE HERE

-Jeoffry's particular kind of watching and attention

-electricity

-The unusual
-21st-century American poet Chen Chen's "For I will consider my boyfriend Geoffrey"

 ## For I will consider my Cat Jeoffry